Ecce Cor Meum, Paul McCartney’s fourth album of classical music, was written in English and Latin, with a score for orchestra and choir.

 In addition to the conventional compact disc release, there was a deluxe edition with an embossed cover and 60-page booklet, which was deleted after initial orders had been sold.

 On 3 May 2007 the Classical Brits took place at the Royal Albert Hall in London.
-McCartney was presented with the Best Album award, as voted by readers of Classic FM magazine and listeners to Classic FM.
+McCartney was presented with the Best Album award, as voted by readers of Classic FM magazine and listeners of Classic FM.